 Slugs and snails typically leave behind leaves with holes, but in some cases, they will shear off an entire leaf.
-Because their slimy bodies can't handle the sun, you'll likely see only the damage and not the pests themselves.
+Because their slimy bodies can't handle the sun, you'll likely see only the damage and not the pests themselves since they typically feed at night.
 If you want to look for snails and slugs, do so early in the morning or at night.
 If you see any, pick them off your plant and drown them in a cup of water or dry them out with salt.

 Slugs need protection from the hot sun, so they'll seek shelter under rocks, mulch and whatever else they can find in your garden.
 If you have a slug or snail problem, lay a few small boards in your garden.
 During the day, the slugs will hide under the wood, and you can simply flip it over and collect them.

 If you prefer a more hands-off approach, sprinkle diatomaceous earth around your plants.
 This will kill any soft-bodied animals that try to cross it.
 You can also set up beer traps.
 Sink a few shallow pans into your garden so that the top of the pan is level with the ground and then fill it with beer.
 The slugs will come in for a drink, get stuck and drown.
+The slugs are attracted to the yeast, so as an option to using beer you can simply mix yeast in water to make a slurry, and bait your traps with this.
 Empty and refresh your traps twice a week.

 If you start to feel like you aren't making any progress, you can use pesticides to treat slugs and snails.
 Choose a product that contains iron phosphate, as it is safe for humans and animals.
 Iron phosphate is also labeled as safe to use on vegetables.